Jason Moran and Elizabeth Alexander

 Born and raised in Houston, Texas, Moran is an electrifying jazz performer, who was awarded a MacArthur Fellowship in 2010.
 He serves as the Artistic Director for Jazz at the Kennedy Center in Washington, D.C. and as Distinguished Artist in Residence at Georgetown University.

-Harlem-born and Washington, DC-raised poet, essayist, and playwright Elizabeth Alexander is a Chancellor of the American Academy of American Poets, the Wun Tsun Tam Mellon Professor in the Humanities at Columbia University, and the Director of Creativity and Free Expression at the Ford Foundation.
+Harlem-born and Washington, DC-raised poet, essayist, and playwright Elizabeth Alexander is a Chancellor of the American Academy of American Poets, the Wun Tsun Tam Mellon Professor in the Humanities at Columbia University, and has been recently appointed President of the Andrew W. Mellon Foundation.
 She composed and delivered "Praise Song for the Day" at the first inauguration of President Barack Obama.

 Professor Maurice Jackson of the Georgetown University History Department and Music Program will introduce them.